Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Introduction

 For sampling from more general non-log-concave distributions, convergence rates have been established for versions of the Langevin algorithm. \cite{bou-rabee_nonasymptotic_2013} showed an essentially geometric convergence result in TV distance for a class of non-log-concave Gibbs distributions, but without clear dependence of the constants on $f$. \cite{mangoubi_nonconvex_2019} and \cite{zou_faster_2021} prove convergence rates that are polynomial in $d$ but additionally depend on properties of $f$ through the Cheeger constant.
-The analysis of \cite{ma_sampling_2019} and \cite{cheng_sharp_2018} is closer to our setting, and their convergence rate is polynomial in $d$ as well, but their rate exhibits an exponential dependence on the Lipschitz constant of $\nabla f$ and the radius of the domain where $f$ non-log-convex. \cite{bou-rabee_coupling_2020} obtain similar results for Hamiltonian Monte Carlo. \cite{balasubramanian_towards_2022} show that even for non-log-concave distributions, averaged Langevin Monte Carlo converges quickly to a distribution with low relative Fisher information to the target distribution, although this does not imply that the distribution is close to the target distribution with respect to other measures such as the total variation distance. \cite{chewi_fisher_2022} prove corresponding lower bounds. \cite{woodard_sufficient_2009} show that the mixing time of parallel and simulated tempering for certain distributions can scale exponentially with $d$, but in a setting different from ours. \cite{achddou_minimax_2019} propose and analyze an adaptive rejection sampling algorithm using a piecewise constant approximation of the density.
+Other assumptions on $f$ like log-Sobolev or Poincaré inequalities also allow fast convergence rates if the involved constants are not too small \citep{vempala_rapid_2019, ma_sampling_2019}.
+The analysis of \cite{ma_sampling_2019} and \cite{cheng_sharp_2018} is closer to our setting, and their convergence rate is polynomial in $d$ as well, but their rate exhibits an exponential dependence on the Lipschitz constant of $\nabla f$ and the radius of the domain where $f$ is non-log-convex. \cite{bou-rabee_coupling_2020} obtain similar results for Hamiltonian Monte Carlo. \cite{balasubramanian_towards_2022} show that even for non-log-concave distributions, averaged Langevin Monte Carlo converges quickly to a distribution with low relative Fisher information to the target distribution, although this does not imply that the distribution is close to the target distribution with respect to other measures, such as the total variation distance. \cite{chewi_fisher_2023} prove corresponding lower bounds. \cite{woodard_sufficient_2009} show that the mixing time of parallel and simulated tempering for certain distributions can scale exponentially with $d$, but in a setting different from ours. \cite{achddou_minimax_2019} propose and analyze an adaptive rejection sampling algorithm using a piecewise constant approximation of the density.
 Their setting is significantly different from ours as well, and they only consider functions of low (Hölder) smoothness and regimes with large $n$. \cite{marteau-ferey_sampling_2022} propose an approximation-based sampling algorithm with a rate similar to $O_{m, d, B}(n^{-m/d})$ but without analyzing the dependence on $B$.

 Another related line of work studies the relation of sampling to optimization.
 Through their analysis of Langevin algorithms in the non-log-concave setting, \cite{ma_sampling_2019} show that there are settings where sampling is easier than optimization. \cite{talwar_computational_2019} provides a simpler argument and shows that the converse can also occur for special function classes.
 The relation between sampling and optimization is also exploited in simulated annealing \citep{kirkpatrick_optimization_1983}.
 A different connection between sampling and optimization stems from \cite{jordan_variational_1998}, who showed that Langevin-type sampling can be interpreted as a gradient flow over distributions for the Wasserstein metric.
 For an overview of connections between sampling and optimization, we also refer to \cite{cheng_interplay_2020}.